janekfleper/typst-fancy-units/docs/manual.typ

 If you wrap a single unit in parentheses, its power will be _protected_ from the `per-mode`.
 This can be useful if you are using the `"fraction"` mode and you want to prevent nested fractions since they can be difficult to read.
 In the `"slash"` mode nesting is not possible anyway and protecting individual units will not have any effect on the output.
-If you already have the `per-mode` set to `"power"`, the behaviour of protected units can be a bit weird since the multiple powers will be attached onepowers will be applied individually.
+If you already have the `per-mode` set to `"power"`, the behaviour of protected units can be a bit weird since the multiple powers will be attached one by one.

 #my-tidy.show-example-table(
   columns: (